carlosiruiz/Mental_Health_Analysis-/README.md

 ## Conclusions

-Provide your conclusions about the work you've done, including any limitations or next steps.

-***
-Questions to consider:
-* What would you recommend the business do as a result of this work?
-* What are some reasons why your analysis might not fully solve the business problem?
-* What else could you do in the future to improve this project?
-***
+Simply, providing benefits is not enough for an employees to feel comfortable speaking about their mental health.
+Health benefits, in particular leave and mental illness health benefits, need to be championed in order to create optimal environment for open discusions.
+Work relationship with direct supervisor is paramount to creating a safe space for discussion and physical health is a more comfortable topic of discussion for employees than mental health.

+As a result our recommendations for next steps are:

+- Having open discussions at the beginning of the hiring process, could improve the future comfortability of employees discussions on mental illness.

+- Holding benefit fares regularly to explain options for employees to handle their mental health could improve visability of benefit options for mental illness.

+- Creating options for group activities to strengthen comradery in the workplace could improve relationships between employees and direct supervisors.

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./Master_Mentalhealth_2.ipynb) or our [presentation](./DS_Project_Presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./Master_Mentalhealth.ipynb) or our [presentation](./Mental_Health_in_the_Tech_Industry.pdf).

-For any additional questions, please contact **Ignacio Ruiz, Justin Williams justinmorganwilliams@gmail.com**
+For any additional questions, please contact **Ignacio Ruiz cruizbran@gmail.com, Justin Williams justinmorganwilliams@gmail.com**

 ## Repository Structure

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── Master_Mentalhealth_2.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── Master_Mentalhealth.ipynb   <- Narrative documentation of analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── Mental_Health_in_the_Tech_Industry.pdf         <- PDF version of project presentation
 ├── data                                <- Both sourced externally and generated from code
 └── images                              <- Both sourced externally and generated from code
 ```